tweag/nickel/notes/overriding.md

 than just overriding one value with another.
 This is made difficult by the disappearance of the explicit `super`, compared to overlays.

-The issue is solved by custom merge functions, that can define how to combines different values of the field of a configuration.
+The issue is solved by custom merge functions, that can define how to combine different values of the field of a configuration.
 By default, when merging two list values, the module system only knows how to replace one value with the other, because there's no canonical and commutative way of merging two lists.